jimangel/jimangel.io/content/posts/2023-12-28-workload-identity-federation-kind/index.md

 description: "How to setup workload identity federation to allow workloads, that run on a self-hosted Kubernetes (KinD) cluster, authenticate to Google Cloud."
 summary: "A quick intro to using Kubernetes service accounts to authenticate to GCP, preventing the need to store or share service account keys."
 tags:
-- GCP
+- google cloud
-- Kubernetes
+- kubernetes
-- Workload Identity
+- workload identity
-- IAM
+- kind
 keywords:
 - GCP
 - Google Cloud Platform